{/*

 ● Hard to locate on search engines (SEO)

-There are many little issues that can leave a website fumbling through a stuttering start.
-But if you’re dealing with any of these, make them your main priority.
+Many little issues can leave a website fumbling through a stuttering start.
+But if you’re dealing with any of these, prioritize them.

 2. Make SEO the foundation of your site

-If you’re not up to date on SEO, you might want to push that website launch back a few weeks.
+If you’re not up to date on SEO, you might want to postpone the website launch by a few weeks.

-SEO is essential for success online in 2021.
+SEO is essential for success online.
 It ensures your website gets seen, winning you new business and slowly building an engaged audience through high SERP rankings.
 If search engines can’t spot you, how is anyone going to?

 SEO is too dense a topic to go into here, but it’s vitally important you’re getting all the essentials right, including: